Average Cost of Solar Panels in Illinois Homes: A Complete Guide For Homeowner’s

 1. System Size

-- Medium systems (6–8 kW): Balanced cost and output
+- Medium systems (6–8 kW): Balanced cost and performance

-- Large systems (9–12 kW): Higher cost but maximum savings
+- Large systems (9–12 kW): Higher investment, maximum energy offset

 2. Roof Condition and Structure